 This traditional Korean fermented cabbage side dish is fun to make and delicious too.
+Watch the video on how to make it.

 1 wong bok cabbage, sliced into 2 cm pices (also known as Chinese cabbage or napa cabbage)